-Students may drop or add courses, with the approval of their faculty advisors and the departments in which the courses are offered, within the first two weeks of classes, provided the total load does not exceed 18.5 hours.
-A signature from the major department chair is required to enroll in more than 18.5 hours.
+Students are strongly encouraged to consult their faculty advisor when considering dropping and adding classes.
 When a course is dropped after two weeks, a "W" is recorded for students passing at the time of the drop.
 For students not passing, "WF" is recorded.
 Students withdrawing from a class after the twelfth week receive a "WF."
 The "WF" is counted as an "F" in determining the grade point average.
 Students called up for military duty can request a "WM."